wjohn007/Berry-UdpBroker/README.md

 ```
 ### Start/Stop of the broker

-UdpBroker is started/stopped synchronize with Wifi-connection.
+UdpBroker is started/stopped synchronized with Wifi-connection.

 ```be
     tasmota.add_rule("Wifi#Connected", / -> self.start())
     tasmota.add_rule("Wifi#Disconnected", / -> self.stop())
 ```

-### Load
+### High Load

 Note that each broadcast message is processed by the controller.
 Too many messages can overwhelm the controller.